Autumn term 2024/25

 Data Quality

-• help the Department for Education identify outlying local data and work with those local authorities to understand the reasons, and
+• help the Department for Education (DfE) identify outlying local data and work with those local authorities to understand the reasons, and

-• help understand the drivers of EHE and CME.
+• help understand the drivers of CME.

 Local authorities have a duty under section 436A of the Education Act 1996 to make arrangements to establish the identities of children in their area who are not registered pupils at a school and are not receiving suitable education otherwise.
 Discussions with local authorities suggest that the data is an accurate reflection of the number children they have identified but there is some variation in practice, including around when a child should be recorded as CME.
 This means that whilst the data is an accurate reflection of the number of CME on record within local authorities, it may not represent a consistently defined estimate of all CME across the country.